siavava/portfolio/content/projects/dl/neural-jl.md

 navigation: false
 ---

-As part of a <highlight> publication exploring the emergence and the state of the art in machine learning</highlight> and most-importantly
+As part of a
-<highlight> the utilities and caveats </highlight>
-that machine learning afford us,
-I implemented <highlight> neural networks </highlight> to demonstrate how predictions work in the context of simple classification and regression problems.
+[publication exploring the emergence of and the state of the art in machine learning][publication], I implemented neural networks to demonstrate how predictions work in the context of simple classification and regression problems.

+[publication]: '/writing/computing/neural-networks/data-driven-behavior-change'